Setimo123/SD_FinalProject/README.md

 - 📚 Manage programs and departments
 - 📅 View and manage all consultation requests
 - 📢 Post and manage bulletin announcements
-- 📊 Access system-wide analytics and reports
+- 📊 Access system-wide analytics

 ---